 May only be used to pay for certain dental and vision costs not covered by insurance.
 For employees enrolled in the CDHP/HSA, the limited purpose FSA is a great way to save on vision and dental expenses.

 Used to pay for certain dependent-care costs, such as after school care, baby-sitting fees, adult or child daycare and preschool.
 Certain requirements must be met by the eligible employee and/or his or her spouse.
 For details, review the governing Plan Document located at https://www.tn.gov/finance/article/fa-benefits-publications.

 State employees may set up a FSA to pay for certain work-related commuting and/or parking expenses.

-If you are enrolled in a HealthSavings CDHP you cannot use a flexible spending account (FSA) for medical expenses.
+If you are enrolled in a CDHP, you and your enrolled spouse cannot use a flexible spending account (FSA) for medical expenses.
 You can have a limited purpose FSA to use for dental and vision expenses.
 You should consider contributing the maximum allowed to your HSA before contributing to your limited purpose FSA because HSA dollars are not "use-it-or-lose-it" like an FSA.

 - The maximum you may contribute to a medical FSA is $2,600.